tqre/archlive/README.md

 The usb stick loads Arch Linux into ram and has root autologin.
 Zsh is the current shell with gmpr-config package.
-On login, the minion clones the minion repository and runs a script from there configuring salt and starts the service.
+On login, the minion clones the minion repository and runs a script from there configuring salt and starting the service.

 ### Secure boot enabled?